techstartucalgary/Docs/src/guides/Git_Guide/README.md

 Whenever you are working on a new feature, or conducting a test/messing with code, you should create a new branch to use.

 Before you make your branch, you should make sure you are creating your branch based on the most recent code.
-Do **git checkout main **(or master instead of main) to switch to the primary branch of your repository.
-You will also probably want to do **git pull** to make sure the primary branch is up to date with the version present on your remote repository (more on this in the next section).
+Do `git checkout main` to switch to the primary branch of your repository.
+You will also probably want to do `git pull` to make sure the primary branch is up to date with the version present on your remote repository (more on this in the next section).

-Now that you are on the primary branch, use **git branch [branchName] **to create a new branch based on the current one.
+Now that you are on the primary branch, use `git branch [branchName]` to create a new branch based on the current one.
 Make sure you name it according to what you aim to accomplish there (see the description of the command above).

 Now that you have created your branch, you'll want to switch to it.
-Use **git checkout [branchName]** to switch to your branch.
+Use `git checkout [branchName]` to switch to your branch.
 You can do work here and follow the instructions in the staging files and creating commits section to save your changes into commits.

 Eventually, you'll be done using the branch (perhaps you will follow the instructions in the next few sections to push it to your remote repository and use it in a pull request. or perhaps you need to work somewhere else).
-Either way, you can switch to a different branch with **git checkout [branchName].**
+Either way, you can switch to a different branch with `git checkout [branchName]`

 If you have completed a pull request for your branch to merge it into a different branch of your project, you no longer need to keep the local copy of your branch.
-We recommend you use **git branch -d **to delete any branches you will no longer need to use.
+We recommend you use `git branch -d` to delete any branches you will no longer need to use.
 This makes sure your local repository remains nice and tidy.

 **<span style="text-decoration:underline;">What happens if you can't checkout?</span>**